-- A. Employees who retire in good standing shall be presented with the badge worn during service, department patch, service decorations, and name badge. - B. Retired employees shall be permitted to retain their department credentials which shall be stamped with the term "Retired". - C. A retired employees family may request one complete uniform, upon the members' death, including but not limited to the following accessories: badge, name tag, any ribbons or awards, length of service insignia, rank insignia, whistle chain, and metal buttons to be used for burial or cremation purposes released directly to the funeral home. - D. Upon retirement from active service by way of time in service from PERS, the Employer shall offer to sell the retiring employee the duty hand gun issued to him for the sum of \$1.00.
+- B. Retired employees shall be permitted to retain their department credentials which shall be stamped with the term "Retired". - C. A retired employee's family may request one complete uniform, upon the members' death, including but not limited to the following accessories: badge, name tag, any ribbons or awards, length of service insignia, rank insignia, whistle chain, and metal buttons to be used for burial or cremation purposes released directly to the funeral home. - D. Upon retirement from active service by way of time in service from PERS, the Employer shall offer to sell the retiring employee the duty hand gun issued to him for the sum of \$1.00.
 However, the employee's final annual earnings statement (Form W-2) shall include the fair market value of the weapon as untaxed income.
 Those who retire by way of a mental/psychological disability through PERS will be excluded from this offer to purchase their duty weapon.